ThatoMohale/Exploratory-Data-Analysis-EDA-/README.md

-🎯 Objective

-This analysis was performed to explore learner performance patterns using a student score dataset.
-The findings will inform the design of interventions for the next academic term, targeting areas for improvement in student performance.
-The final cleaned dataset is available in an executive-ready Excel file.
+Student Performance Exploratory Data Analysis (EDA) This document summarizes the Exploratory Data Analysis (EDA) performed on the Week-5-Student-Scores.csv dataset, fulfilling the requirements for the "Performing EDA in Python" group project.
+The analysis aims to explore learner performance patterns to inform future interventions.